Research Overview

 Atomistic Molecular Spin Dynamics

-We combine first-principles calculations with machine learning models to generate accurate interatomic potentials for high-performance molecular-spin dynamics simulations.
-Our computational framework allow simultaneous simulations of ionic and spin dynamics, enabling detailed analyses of structural stability, transport phenomena, and magneto-structural phase transitions.
-This approach holds promise for developing next-generation magnetic materials and ultrafast magnetic storage technologies.
+We use a combination of first-principles calculations and machine learning models to generate interatomic potentials for high-performance molecular-spin dynamics simulations.
+This allows us to simulate ionic and spin dynamics simultaneously, enabling detailed analyses of structural stability, transport phenomena, and magneto-structural phase transitions.
+This approach shows promise in advancing next-generation magnetic materials and ultrafast magnetic storage technologies.

 Key Areas: Machine Learning Interatomic Potentials, Atomistic Simulations, Molecular Dynamics, Spin Dynamics, Magnetic Materials